yuvalmGS/gigaspaces-wiki-jekyll/xap97net/local-cache.markdown

 # Configuring the local cache

 The local cache can be configured before it is initialized, by supplying the constructor with a custom `IdBasedLocalCacheConfig` object.
-The most common configuration option is the [eviction strategy|Cache Eviction Strategy].
+The most common configuration option is the depanlinkeviction strategytengahlink./cache-eviction-strategy.htmlbelakanglink.

 {% highlight java %}